-How to Handle NDK Crashes
+How to handle NDK crashes

-Illustration: How to Handle NDK Crashes
+How to handle NDK crashes

-What Is NDK?
+What is NDK?

 The Android NDK(opens in a new tab) is a native development kit, and it allows you to develop Android apps using C/C++.

-Here at PSPDFKit, the largest percentage of our codebase is written in C++.
+Here at Nutrient, the largest percentage of our codebase is written in C++.
 This helps us control the performance of our SDK and share code across the multiple platforms we support.
 However, it also increases the chances of a crash happening at the native level.

-NDK Crash
+NDK crash

 When a native crash happens in your application, the crash logs won’t contain fully readable symbol names, but you’ll get a list of addresses that point to the location where the crash happened, similar to this: